 At the outset, we examined more than 100 recommendations from credible organizations, like the Institute of Medicine and the White House Task Force on Childhood Obesity Prevention, to identify priority areas with the highest potential for national scale-up and probability of success in reversing the childhood obesity trend.

-These rigorously-screened priority areas are the foundation of numerous initiatives created by ChildObesity180 to turn ideas into action: Active Schools Acceleration Project (ASAP), Healthy Kids Out of School, the Breakfast Initiative, and the Restaurant Initiative.
+These rigorously-screened priority areas are the foundation of a portfolio of initiatives created by ChildObesity180 to turn ideas into action: Active Schools Acceleration Project (ASAP), Healthy Kids Out of School, the Restaurant Initiative, and the Breakfast Initiative.

 Our Children Deserve Nothing Less